kubernetes-sigs/kubebuilder/docs/book/src/cookbook/cookbook.md

 While the tutorial part of this book provides onboarding into the operator realm, real world use cases often surpass the tutorial example(s).
-Hence we want to provide a place to share common implementation patterns in order to enable other users, may they be operator experts or novices, a palce to both share and validate common approaches they encounter while developing operators.
+Hence we want to provide a place to share common implementation patterns in order to enable other users, may they be operator experts or novices, a place to both share and validate common approaches they encounter while developing operators.

 ## Recipies